 Now allow me to be a bit cynical.
 In the book, he starts off talking about himself.
 A lot.
 Like for the entire book.
 I started to raise an eyebrow right after the chapter on his “life” history.
 Then he proceeds to talk about the “New Rich,” which presumably he’s one of.
 However, the book advocates freeing up time to allow you to accomplish 6 month mini-goals called “Dreamlines” or mini-retirements.
 The same section tells you how to calculate how much income you’ll need to accomplish these goals.
 You then proceed to spend all the money you make on your mini-retirements.
 How does that make one “Rich” in the money sense of the word?
 Oh wait, this is the “New Rich”…

 Free your time by using Virtual Assistants from India.
 Seriously?
 He is helpful by recommending which companies to use.
 I’m sure those companies really appreciate his generosity and free advertising (yeah right).
-I’ve worked with various Indian outsourcers on and off for about 8 years in the software sector (try to confirm that claim).
+I’ve worked with various Indian outsourcers on and off for about 8 years in the software sector.
 Except for the rare diamond in the rough, the work product that comes back is sub-standard.
 Usually quite bad.
 He even talks about his horror story, but continues to recommend them.
 Have you had a support call with Dell or some other company that uses an India-based call-center?
-I swear that the people on the phone have only been taught enough english to read the script.
+I swear that the people on the phone have only been taught enough English to read the script.
 Not what I’d want for my customers.

 Throughout the book he uses phrases like “…our recommendation…“ Wait.
 Who’s “our”?
 His team in India?
 He’ll say things that make him sound like he has broad business experience, such as “I recommend only selling products, not services”.
 Has he ever sold a service?
 I don’t know, but he doesn’t mention it in the book.
 He’s 31 years old, a cheesy world-record “breaker” and a Chinese Kickboxing “champion” that didn’t win by kickboxing.
 Where are the billions?
 Elon Musk sold Paypal for $1.5 billion when he was 31.
 I’d much rather listen to baseless claims from someone with a proven track record than a tango twister.